Stratechmedia ApS · Publisher Intelligence Report · May 2026

 When large language models began scraping the web at scale in 2022 and 2023, Nordic publishers reacted faster than almost any other region.
 Press organisations issued statements.
 Trade bodies published guidelines. robots.txt files were updated overnight.

-The result: 75% of Norwegian and Swedish publishers now block all AI crawlers.
-Finland follows at 72%.
-This is the highest concentration of total AI-blocking in our global dataset of 99 countries.
+The result: 67% of Norwegian and Finnish publishers, and 66% of Swedish, now block all AI crawlers.
+This is among the highest concentration of total AI-blocking in our global dataset of 99 countries.

 The intention is legitimate.
 These publishers are protecting intellectual property that took decades to build.
 But blocking carries costs that are rarely quantified.